This article aims to provide crucial details on this subject based on my 35 years of experience as a developer of business phone systems.

 - You have call waiting enabled, and you are ignoring the beep tones.

-When I am on a call with my Automated Telephone Banking and enter a number (like choosing option #1 or enter numerical data), the system doesn't respond to my choices.
+When I am on a call with my Automated Telephone Banking and enter a number (like choosing option #1 or entering numerical data), the system doesn't respond to my choices.
 The buttons work fine to dial out.
 I have the same problem with all the handsets on my system.

 Touch-tone is sent from the base unit, not from the individual handsets.
 That's why it's happening with all your handsets.